pcordone/CS573-Fall-2021-project/README.md

 * Add a choice for render the 15 minute and 1 hour datasets as a radio button selection.
 * Modify the preprocessor to support kVAR summary data in addition to the existing kW summary data as well as group by month and year so that the data can be filtered through brushing to a smaller subset of the year.
 * Modify the visualization to render the kVAR summary data.
-* Modify the visualization to allow selection of more than one apartment group as a checkbox instead of a menu items for a single selection.
 * Get brushing to select a subset of the yearly summary data to work.

 Week 14
-* Experiment with animations and add hover over text.
+* Modify the visualization to allow selection of more than one apartment group as a checkbox instead of a menu items for a single selection.
+* Change the grouping from month to day or week to allow finer grained brushing period.
+* Allow focus radial axis selection of time of day and week of year.
+* Change the flexbox layout to allow the brushing to extend the width of the visualization.

 Week 15
 * Polishing touches.